drashland/services/index/README.md

 ## Benchmarks

 Benchmarks were run with a set number of items in each `Map`.
 The benchmarks application searched for the last item in each `Map` -- matching the item using regex.
-Below are the times in milliseconds showing how long it took searches to complete and what method was used.
+Below are the times showing how long it took searches to complete and what method was used.

 The below simulates a single request for a record in a `Map`.